PowerShell/DscResources/Automation.md

 # Automation in DSC Resource Kit

-Some areas and workflows of the DSC Resource Kit have been automated, and future automation will cover other areas.
-This document have both information around present automations, and potential future automations.
+Some areas and workflows of the DSC Resource Kit are automated, and future automation will cover other areas.
+This document has both information around present automations, and potential future automations.

 ## Table of Contents